yelircaasi/nix-eli5/src/desiderata_for_a_package_manager.md

 both of them, and this is true whether we need them simultaneously of simply for different projects.

-## Declatrative over Imperative / Procedural Package Management
+## Declarative over Imperative / Procedural Package Management

 Another thing that would be great is declarativeness.
 Usually we have to install packages as we need them, one after the other, as we figure out we need